shailensukul/Whittley-CR2180/Boat-Checklist.md

 -   Turn battery switches to ON position

--   Turn on blower for 10 seconds
+-   Turn on blower for 5 minutes

 -   Trim the engine down till at two thirds up